 Coming apart, the boots revealed some fundamental problems: the metal parts placed inside the soles to stiffen the boots, were rusting.
 And not only rusting like in stained, but literally dissolving and breaking up into pieces.

 It also seemed that not only the leather was weakened, but the rubbery parts in the boots were also cracking up and falling apart.
-The boots died a very dignified death, and were amongst the best I've tried.
+The boots died a very dignified death after some intense use, and were amongst the best I've tried.

 Flats boots style